Differential Scanning Calorimetry (DSC) Analysis Services

 APPLICATION AREAS FOR DSC:

-DSC is most widely used as a quality control assay in numerous industries, including: polymers / materials science, food science, organic chemistry, device manufacturing, agriculture, electronics and semiconductors development.
+DSC analysis is most widely used as a quality control assay in numerous industries, including: polymers / materials science, food science, organic chemistry, device manufacturing, agriculture, electronics, and semiconductors development.

 MEASUREMENTS with DSC:

 - Glass transition temperature (Tg): temperature at which an amorphous polymer transitions from solid to liquid.

 - Melting point (Tm):the temperature at which a crystalline solid material will become liquid.
 Indicative of polymorphic specie ID, purity, and heat history / polymer processing.